 Peja: the gateway to Kosovo’s mountains (suggested time: 2 days)

-Did I already say that Kosovars are friendly and very happy to talk to foreigners?
+Did I already say that Kosovars are friendly people and very happy to talk to foreigners?
 We were looking for the bus station in Gjakova when a taxi driver decided to help us out.
 He didn’t bring us to the bus station, but parked his car in front of the bus that had already left and was just passing by.

 Our next stop was Peja.
 Another friendly town with a cosy old bazaar, but this is not the main reason to come here.
 Peja is the gateway to Kosovo’s mountains that offer scenic hiking trails that are part of the Peak of the Balkans trail and the long distance hiking trail of the Via Dinarica.
 Peja is the perfect base to explore the Accursed mountains.